Antonio-III/obsidian-notes/MIT/Number Systems.md

 In the context of integers, here are rules to determine if a number is significant:
 1. Any number except 0 is significant.
-2. A 0 is only significant if it is between the numbers 1~9.
+2. 0 is only significant if it is between the numbers 1~9.
 3. 0 is insignificant if it comes before numbers 1~9.

 > [!question] What are the significant digits of 0012340<sub>10</sub>?